t4upl/quick_shots/README.md

 3. logger - log4j2 configuration
 4. nplusone - playground for playing wiht hibernate (n + 1 problem, entity grpah, L1 cache)
 5. pact - example of pact.io contract testing (both consumer and provider)
+6. mongo - spring project with mongo and spring data

 Note:
 This repos are just to check out things out so they might be far from production quality.